cityssm/tv-display-docs/deviceSetup/linuxMint.md

 ![Login Window Configuration](linuxMint-loginWindow.png)

 - Navigate to the "Users" tab.
 - Under "Automatic login", set the "Username" field to the main user on the machine.

 ## Install Additional Software

 The additional applications required for this installation can be found in the **Software Manager** application.

 ![Update Manager in the Application Menu](linuxMint-menu-softwareManager.png)

 ![Searching the Update Manager](linuxMint-softwareManager-unclutter-search.png)

 Search for each of the following applications.
 Click on them to see their details.
-Click Install to install them.
+Click "Install" to install them.

 ### All Installations

 - **Chromium-browser** (the browser that will display the application)
 - **Chromium-codecs-ffmpeg** or **Chromium-codecs-ffmpeg-extra** (for increased video support)
 - **Unclutter** (hides the mouse cursor when the mouse isn't moving)

 ### Local Installations Only